Basic Science Research

 Denis Evseenko, MD, PhD, bridges studies of early embryogenesis and stem cell biology to clinically relevant application of stem cell and small-molecule-based therapies.
 Current work addresses an unsolved question in the skeletal biology: What are the cellular and molecular components of the “niche” required for the long-term maintenance of cartilage-committed progenitors capable of differentiation into articular chondrocytes?

 Recently, his research group defined the developmental progression through which primordial mesenchymal cells commit to the chondrocyte lineage in vivo.
-Based on these findings, the group now focuses on developing novel translational pluripotent stem cell and small-molecule-based approaches for articular cartilage and bone regeneration.
-His laboratory is actively using pre-clinical in vivo models of cartilage and bone injury and repair. (evseenkolab.usc.edu)
+Based on these findings, his research group now focuses on developing novel translational pluripotent stem cell and small-molecule-based approaches for articular cartilage and bone regeneration.
+His laboratory is actively using pre-clinical in vivo models of cartilage and bone injury and repair.
+Visit the Evseenko Lab website.
+More specific information regarding current studies of note follows.

 Bone Repair and Stem Cell/Gene Therapy